-Can you believe we’re almost halfway through 2023?
+Can you believe it’s already December?
 Time sure flies when you’re lost in the world of great stories.
-Today, let’s take a moment to celebrate the incredible audiobooks that have graced our ears so far this year.
+Today, let’s take a moment to celebrate the incredible audiobooks that have graced our ears this year.

-We’ve handpicked a selection of the best audiobooks of 2023 (so far) with the help of Libro.fm and their community of independent bookstores.
+We’ve handpicked a selection of the best audiobooks 2023 with the help of Libro.fm and their community of independent bookstores.
 Not familiar with Libro.fm?
 It’s actually one of my favorite audiobook services because, among other things, it splits its profits with independent bookstores (read my Libro.fm review).

 From swashbuckling adventures on the high seas to raw and unflinching memoirs to heartwarming tales that tug at your heartstrings, these audiobooks have made a lasting impression.
 So, grab your headphones, find a comfortable spot, and allow yourself to be transported to worlds both real and imagined as we dive into these top listens of 2023.